Greater glider: Physiology

 Mature females will give birth to a single joey each year which is typically born in late autumn or early winter.
 The underdeveloped offspring will then spend the next four months within the pouch of the mother to suckle and develop, and will remain within the security of the pouch until nine months of age.

 Distribution and habitat

 Greater gliders are found in southern Queensland, eastern Australia, southeastern New South Wales, and the montane forests of the Victorian central highlands.
 It is usually tracked via spotlighting on transects (considered to underestimate the actual population size), radio tagging and owl-call playback.

-The greater gliders choose habitat based on several factors, the dominant factor being the presence of specific species of eucalypt.
+The greater gliders choose habitat based on several factors, with the dominant factor being the presence of specific species of eucalypt.
 Distribution levels are higher in regions of montane forest containing manna gum (E. viminalis) and mountain gum (E. dalrympleana, E. obliqua).
 Furthermore, the presence of E. cypellocarpa appears to improve the quality of habitat for the greater gliders in forests dominated by E. obliqua.
 Another factor determining population density is elevation.
 Optimal levels are 845 m above sea level.
 Within a forest of suitable habitat, they prefer overstorey basal areas in old-growth tree stands.